ncoevoet/ChanTracker/README.md

 	!config supybot.plugins.ChanTracker.kickMessage

 Note : bot will only kick people if the ban was set by itself, if an op place a ban, bot will not kick affected users

+If the main purpose of your bot is to manage bans etc, and never interacts with users you should, as owner remove all plugin with 'owner defaultcapabilities remove <pluginname>', it will prevent the bot to answer to various command, and being used as a flood tool by others. ( like !echo SPAM )

+If your bot manage differents channels or community, remove all User.action from defaultcapabilities, create one user per channel/community, and add ops's hostmasks into it, it's easier to manage that way.
+Until you have someone with rights in 2 community/channels who will need a separate account.

 It works with any version of supybot, vannila, limnoria etc